hub-se/BeDivFuzz/README.md

 ## Step 1: Build BeDivFuzz, Zest, and RLCheck

-To build BeDivFuzz and Zest, run:
+To build BeDivFuzz and Zest run:
 ```
 mvn package
 ```